MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtoul-strtoul-l-wcstoul-wcstoul-l.md

 ## Remarks

-Each of these functions converts the input string `nptr` to an `unsigned` `long`.
+Each of these functions converts the input string *strSource* to an `unsigned` `long`.

-`strtoul` stops reading the string `nptr` at the first character it cannot recognize as part of a number.
+`strtoul` stops reading the string *strSource* at the first character it cannot recognize as part of a number.
 This may be the terminating null character, or it may be the first numeric character greater than or equal to *base*.
-The `LC_NUMERIC` category setting of the locale determines recognition of the radix character in `nptr`; for more information, see [setlocale](../../c-runtime-library/reference/setlocale-wsetlocale.md). `strtoul` and `wcstoul` use the current locale; `_strtoul_l` and `_wcstoul_l` are identical except that they use the locale passed in instead.
+The `LC_NUMERIC` category setting of the locale determines recognition of the radix character in *strSource*; for more information, see [setlocale](setlocale-wsetlocale.md). `strtoul` and `wcstoul` use the current locale; `_strtoul_l` and `_wcstoul_l` are identical except that they use the locale passed in instead.
 For more information, see [Locale](../../c-runtime-library/locale.md).

-If `endptr` is not `NULL`, a pointer to the character that stopped the scan is stored at the location pointed to by `endptr`.
-If no conversion can be performed (no valid digits were found or an invalid base was specified), the value of `nptr` is stored at the location pointed to by `endptr`.
+If *endptr* is not `NULL`, a pointer to the character that stopped the scan is stored at the location pointed to by *endptr*.
+If no conversion can be performed (no valid digits were found or an invalid base was specified), the value of *strSource* is stored at the location pointed to by *endptr*.

-`wcstoul` is a wide-character version of `strtoul`; its `nptr` argument is a wide-character string.
+`wcstoul` is a wide-character version of `strtoul`; its *strSource* argument is a wide-character string.
 Otherwise these functions behave identically.

 ### Generic-Text Routine Mappings